tejaswikonagalla/automated-media-player/README.md

 2 fingers raised - It will move a video backward

+3 fingers raised - It will deal with volume up

+4 fingers raised - It will deal with volume down

-3 fingers raised - It will deal with playing,pausing a video
+5 fingers raised - It will deal with playing,pausing a video

 **ADVANTAGES:**